seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 Three things are true about all of them:

-1. They prove that product and services are no longer separable.
+1. They prove that platform and services are no longer separable.
 Enterprises can't self-serve AI transformation.
-1. The fact that real-world AI deployment requires so much human effort quietly undermines the hype.
+1. The fact that real-world AI deployment requires so much human effort undermines the excess hype.
 1. Enterprises will view these companies a Trojan horses full of Forward Deployed Engineers on a mission to lock them in, and maybe raid their data and business know-how while they are at it.

 What's missing from the PR is a vision of how enterprises can embrace AI without being reckless, move beyond disconnected point solutions, and join the ranks of the minority that are achieving truly transformative results.